Wisconsin vs. SMU College Basketball Predictions & Picks - November 22

 Wisconsin vs. SMU Predictions & Picks: Spread, Total - November 22

-Wednesday's contest features the Wisconsin Badgers (3-2) and the SMU Mustangs (4-1) matching up at Suncoast Credit Union Arena in what is expected to be a close matchup, with a projected 72-69 victory for Wisconsin according to our computer prediction.
-Game time is at 8:30 PM ET on November 22.
+Wednesday's game between the Wisconsin Badgers (3-2) and SMU Mustangs (4-1) squaring off at Suncoast Credit Union Arena has a projected final score of 72-69 (according to our computer prediction) in favor of Wisconsin, who is listed as a small favorite by our model.
+The game will start at 8:30 PM ET on November 22.

+Based on our computer prediction, SMU projects to cover the 7.5-point spread in its matchup against Wisconsin.
+The over/under has been set at 144.5, and the two teams are projected to come in below that total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!